sheamunion/abm/_posts/2016-6-20-why-partner-with-abm.md

 	<img class="img-responsive" src="/favicon.png" alt="Brand logo">
 </div>

->...Whether you are a practitioner with a great new idea, startup company looking to make a name for yourself or an ongoing concern wanting to breakthrough market resistance, you can benefit from the clinical expertise and regulatory knowhow Aesthetics Biomedical can offer!
+>...Whether you are a practitioner with a great new idea, start-up company looking to make a name for yourself or an ongoing concern wanting to breakthrough market resistance, you can benefit from the clinical expertise and regulatory knowhow Aesthetics Biomedical can offer!

 <div class="clearfix"></div>